elneary/Parsestagram/README.md

 - [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
 - [x] Show the username and creation time for each post.
 - [x] User can tap a post to view post details, including timestamp and caption.
-- [ ] User Profiles
+- [ ] User Profiles:
 - [ ] Allow the logged in user to add a profile photo
 - [ ] Display the profile photo with each post
 - [ ] Tapping on a post's username or profile photo goes to that user's profile page and shows a grid view of the user's posts
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.